CodyReichert/awesome-cl/README.md

 Experimental:

-* [Moonly](https://gitlab.com/digikar/moonli) - Algol-style syntax that transpiles to Common Lisp.
+* [Moonli](https://gitlab.com/digikar/moonli) - a Julia/Python-ish syntax layer that transpiles to Common Lisp.
-  * not even experimental but *pre-experimental*.
+  * *experimental*.
 New as of 2025.

 CLOS extensions
 ---------------